jdhwpgmbca/pcapture/README.md

 - The project can be secured using an `OpenID-connect` compatible server like `Keycloak`.
 - The start commands return a unique UUID (Universally Unique Identifier), which is then used as a path parameter for the other commands (except list).

+## Important Changes

+- You'll now need to add another admin role to Keycloaks roles secton called `filter_admin`, and add that role to any user that needs to administer capture filters.
+I thought that it made sense to keep the role that allowed users to stop/download/delete other users captures separate from the role tha allows filter administration.
+Probably you'll want several people that can see other's captures, but very few people that should have the ability to add/remove capture filters, due to it's security sensitivity.
+- When you're running in quarkus:dev mode the database will automatically use the `drop-and-create` strategy on the database.
+That means it will delete the contents of the database on every run, and will pre-populate the database with filters for Goose, GSE, SV, and PTP.
+However, in production mode (when you're running as a service for instance), it only updates the database schema, it doesn't delete the data.
+Even updating the database schema isn't supposed to be done in production, but at this point the schema isn't mature.
+You're free to change this in your settings.xml to override this behaviour.
+However, one of the downsides of turning off the `update` strategy for production databases is that it will not be able to create the initial database automatically on deployment.
+One possible solution for this is to use the `update` strategy initially, but then switch it to `none`.

 ## Status and Future Directions

 - At this point the web service must tie in with a an `OpenID-connect` authentication server like `Keycloak`.